gepd/Deviot/README.md

 * [Install PlatformIO](http://platformio.org/#!/get-started)
 * Add a new repository to Sublime Text `https://github.com/gepd/Deviot.git`
 * Install the package `Deviot` from the list
+* If you see `Install platformIO` in the main menu, go to `Set environment PATH` and paste the path where python/platformIO was installed

 ## How to use
 1. Code your firmware